Course

 Introduction

-Pressure ulcers and injuries are caused when blood flow is interrupted through the skin, particularly at bony prominences.
-Disruption can occur with great pressure for a short time or a little pressure over a longer time.
-Without blood flow and oxygen, the skin starts to break down and redden.
-Over time, this can lead to excoriation and pressure ulcers (3).
+Pressure injuries develop when skin and/or the underlying soft tissues are damaged, and typically occur in areas with a bony prominence.
+Skin disruption can occur from friction or shear and during intense or heavier pressure for a short time or a little pressure over a longer time.
+Without blood flow and oxygen, the skin and tissues start to break down, become damaged, and redden.
+Over time, this can lead to excoriation and pressure ulcers (7)

 Self Quiz